surelybassy/SportStatsAnalysis/README.md

 ***2. With the introduction of VAR, will we see an increase in the amount of penalties awarded?***

 Maybe so, maybe no!

+***3. With Corona regulations barring fans from entering stadium, will we still see a home ground advantage?***

+Maybe so, maybe no!